What Is A Cost Plus Plan?

 - A formal Private Health Services Plan agreement must be in place with a Third party Administrator or Insurance Company

-- Cost Plus Accounts must be 100% funded through your company
+- Cost Plus Plans must be 100% funded through your company

-- A Cost plus Account cannot be used to purchase additional insurance such as life insurance, long-term disability or Critical Illness Insurance
+- A Cost plus Plan cannot be used to purchase additional insurance such as life insurance, long-term disability or Critical Illness Insurance

 - Benefits must meet income tax definitions of eligible expenses

-The following example merely demonstrates the process of making a claim with a “Cost-Plus” account through Health Risk services Inc. Variances will apply for every account registered and amounts and claim eligibility will vary from one registrant to another.
+The following example merely demonstrates the process of making a claim with a Cost Plus Plan through Health Risk Services Inc. Variances will apply for every Plan registered and amounts and claim eligibility will vary from one registrant to another.
 Numbers chosen are made for demonstration purposes only and are simplified to a greater extent than what an actual claim may present.